People

 • Aaron Giuliano

-Role: Student Researcher Bio: Aaron is an undergraduate from the University of Bath who previously undertook a placement year at CRAE, as part of his Education with Psychology degree.
-Aaron joined CRAE in September 2021 and assisted on a number of ongoing research projects.
-Whilst on placement, Aaron led a research project investigating the opportunities…
+Role: Research Assistant Bio: Aaron is a research assistant at CRAE working on various participatory research projects.
+Aaron undertook a placement year at CRAE as part of his Education with Psychology (BA) degree at the University of Bath.
+Aaron joined CRAE in September 2021 and, as part of his placement year, led a research project investigating the…

 Read more